 It doesn’t have to be this way.

-The Greens will make big corporations pay their fair share of tax and put that money directly into funding public services to ensure everyone has what they need to live a decent life.
+The Greens will make big corporations pay their fair share of tax and put that money directly into funding public services to ensure everyone has what they need to live a good life.

 Guarantee free or low-cost access to all essential community services such as disability services, childcare, mental health and aged care services · More »